 - Limit the amount of time spent carrying a backpack as much as possible.
 Unload as much as is reasonable into lockers and encourage children to take only what they need.

-Lastly, be prepared for the inevitable negotiation.
+Be prepared for the inevitable negotiation.
 Younger children, especially, will be more concerned about whether or not their favourite character is on the backpack than anything else but try not to fall into that trap.
-Choose a lunch bag or water bottle with their favourite character on it rather than a poorly designed backpack won’t do you any favours in the long run.
+Choose a lunch bag or water bottle with their favourite character on it if you can but a poorly designed backpack won’t do you any favours in the long run.